cadbox1/glue-stack/docs/README.md

 * Check out our [chat](https://spectrum.chat/glue-stack).
 * If you're really keen then [build Glue Stack from an empty folder](./Development/BuildingGlueStackFromAnEmptyFolder.md).

-Please remember to star this project on GitHub if you think it is remotely cool!

-## Why

-Please don't forget to star us on GitHub if you think this is remotely cool!
+Please don't forget to star us on GitHub if you think we're remotely cool!

 ## Why
 * Document how I currently build web applications.